GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 With Gato GraphQL, you can create an endpoint which exposes the data from your WordPress site.
 Then, you can use some framework to build headless sites (based on Next.js, Gatsby, Hugo, or any other) to retrieve the data from the WordPress site, and render the static website.

-= Can I fetch Gutenberg block data with Gato GraphQL? =
+= How do I fetch Gutenberg block data with Gato GraphQL? =

-Yes, you can.
-Check recipe [Mapping JS components to (Gutenberg) blocks](https://gatographql.com/recipes/mapping-js-components-to-gutenberg-blocks/) for an example, and guide [Working with (Gutenberg) blocks](https://gatographql.com/guides/interact/working-with-gutenberg-blocks/) for a thorough description on how to do it.
+Check guide [Working with (Gutenberg) blocks](https://gatographql.com/guides/interact/working-with-gutenberg-blocks/) for the different ways in which we can query block data, and recipe [Mapping JS components to (Gutenberg) blocks](https://gatographql.com/recipes/mapping-js-components-to-gutenberg-blocks/) for an example.

 = Can I use Gato GraphQL to feed data to my Gutenberg Blocks? =